 A Marine Corps drill instructor who is disgusted by the fact that the Corps now accepts draftees finds himself pitted against a hippie who has been drafted but refuses to accept the military's way of doing things.

-Larry Rayder is an aspiring NASCAR driver, Deke Sommers his mechanic.
+Larry Rayder is an aspiring NASCAR driver, Deke Sommers is mechanic.
 As they feel they collectively are the best, the only thing that is holding them back is money to build the best vehicle...
 See full summary »

 Returning from a stint in the Air Force, Carrol Jo Hummer borrows money to buy a truck, hoping to make enough money hauling produce to marry Jerri Kane and set up housekeeping.
 He discovers that the long-haul business is run by racketeers and decides to fight the corrupt forces that control the trucking business.
 Written by

 2 of 2 people found this review helpful.

 Was this review helpful to you?